top of page

 The variety of seed potato that you buy will depend on your local climate and desired color, texture, taste, and use.

-Kennebec - an all purpose potato with high yields.
+Kennebec - top all-purpose potato with high yields.
 Buff skin and white flesh.
+Good disease resistance.
 Good for storage.
+Main season: 80 - 100 days.

 Huckleberry Gold - high in antioxidants and low glycemic index.
 Purple skin with buttery, golden-yellow flesh.
 Strong yielding.
+Good resistance to scab and verticillium wilt.
 Good for storage.
+Mid-season: 85 - 95 days.

 Planting Requirements

 While potatoes are easy to grow, some forethought is required for the best possible result.
 The area you prepare for your potatoes should receive at least 6 hours of sunlight and have fertile, loose, well-drained soil.
-Potatoes are hungry growers, so amending your site with material rich in organic matter, such as compost, is highly recommended.
-An application in the fall and another application right before planting creates a humus rich soil that the potatoes will love.
+Potatoes are hungry growers, so it is highly recomended to amend your site with material rich in organic matter, such as compost.
+An application in the fall and another application right before planting creates a humus-rich soil that the potatoes will love.
 Ideally, the soil should be slightly acidic (5.8 to 6.5).
 We recommend testing your soil to check for acidity and nutrient levels.
 At planting time, the soil should be at least 45º to 55ºF and should not be overly wet.

 Planting Potatoes